 - BUDGET: 1.355.726,00 EUR (210.000,00 EUR for the InnoRenew CoE)

 - FINANCED: European Union – ForestValue Research Programme and the Republic of Slovenia Ministry of Education, Science and Sport

-- PARTNERS: BRE (UK), University of Goettingen (Germany), Lund University (Sweden), VTT Technical Research Centre of Finland (Finland), the Innorenew CoE (Slovenia), Institute Technological FCBA (France), Norwegian Institute of Bioeconomy Research NIBIO (Norway), Research Institute for the Biology of Insect (IRBI) (France), FPInnovations (France), and the company Hygiène Office (France)
+- PARTNERS: BRE (UK), University of Goettingen (Germany), Lund University (Sweden), VTT Technical Research Centre of Finland (Finland), the Innorenew CoE (Slovenia), Institute Technological FCBA (France), Norwegian Institute of Bioeconomy Research NIBIO (Norway), Research Institute for the Biology of Insect (IRBI) (France), FPInnovations (Canada), and the company Hygiène Office (France)

 CLICK DESIGN will develop a performance based specification protocol to enable provision of a software tool for architects and specifiers to embed service life performance specification for wood.
 The expected major breakthrough of CLICK DESIGN is the development of a performance based specification protocol for wood in construction and enables provision of a software tool for service life performance specification for planners and architects.
 This major innovation will expand the reach of wood products to new users beyond the small proportion of specifiers who are xylophiles and ‘wood aware’, increasing market confidence with users for wood as a reliable product and expand possibility for new product innovations.
 This supports the forest sector’s vision to triple market share for wood products and services in construction by 2030.
 The CLICK DESIGN tool will facilitate reaching this goal by combining an easy-to-use tool with pedagogic background information.